Pagination

 Set the number of pages to fetch

-Each page that is fetched will use 1 on your monthly runs.
+Each page that is fetched will use 1 out of your monthly workspace runs.

 • After selecting a pagination type, these options will become visible:

 • Enable Fetch all pages to paginate through every page until no/fewer items are returned.
-This can sometimes cause infinite runs to be made if the API response always returns some data, so you will need to test it.
+This can sometimes cause infinite runs if the API response always returns some data, so you will need to test it.

 • Alternatively, you can enter a maximum number of pages to fetch: